Program Admission and Requirements

 Minor Requirements

 Undergraduates throughout the university are able to complete a Social Work minor.
 In order to do so they must: 1.
-Register with Carolyn Falk, BASW Program Assistant (CLF76@pitt.edu) who will add the social work minor to their program of study in their official student record.
+Register with Emmett Mix, BASW and PhD Program Assistant, Emm459@pitt.edu who will add the social work minor to their program of study in their official student record.

 As of Fall 2021, the Social Work Minor requires the successful (grade of C- or better) completion of 15 social work credits.
 If you declared the minor prior to Fall 2021, you must successfully complete 12 credits.
 You may choose from the following list of courses: